jordankuhns/readwise-twos-sync/README.md

 2. Copy your access token

 ### Twos API Credentials
-1. Open your Twos app
+1. Go to [twosapp.com] (https://www.twosapp.com/640c7f5bb61a830a4b982e80)
-2. Go to Settings → API
+2. Follow the instructions to retrieve your Twos API information.
-3. Copy your User ID and API Token
+3. Copy the Twos User and API data from those instructions.

 ### Environment Variables